nomppy/nomppy.github.io/content/posts/msu.md

 _there is no one. i live in a ghost town now._

-my steps were the only ones on campus, and my breath the only one in the air. as i became certain that no one was around me, i let my mind sink in to the snow. with each step, i became more and more sure that careless joy will return to me someday, when all of this is over.
+my steps were the only ones on campus, and my breath the only ones in the air. as i became certain that no one was around me, i let my mind sink in to the snow. with each step, i became more and more sure that careless joy will return to me someday, when all of this is over.